Immigration and Visas

 In keeping with our dedication to serving the universal Church, SHSST is certified by the U.S. Department of Homeland Security’s Student Exchange Visitor Program.
 This allows Sacred Heart to sponsor accepted students in their applications for F-1 U.S. Student Visas.

-Unless a student is a U.S. citizen, permanent resident, or R-1 Religious Worker, a Student Visa will be required to study at an American educational institution.
+Unless a student is a U.S. citizen, permanent resident, or or the beneficiary of special circumstances, a Student Visa will be required to study at an American educational institution.

 The Process